InnovateForVegas/doc-org-howtos/doc/en/github.md

 [GitHub Doc: Getting Started with your Account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) .

-If you have never used Git or GitHub before, there is a lot to learn, but starting out with reading this document and the other Howto information we are creating for our volunteers, looking at other repositories and reading other related documentation, watching various YouTube video tutorials, and simply asking questions of your fellow volunteers will help you become familiar.
+If you have never used git or GitHub before, there is a lot to learn, but starting out with reading this document and the other Howto information we are creating for our volunteers, looking at other repositories and reading other related documentation, watching various YouTube video tutorials, and simply asking questions of your fellow volunteers will help you become familiar.

 [GitHub Doc: Git and GitHub Learning Resources](https://docs.github.com/en/get-started/start-your-journey/git-and-github-learning-resources)

-If you want to take a crash course in Git and GitHub, there is a very reasonable tutorial offered by freeCodeCamp here:
+If you want to take a crash course in git and GitHub, there is a very reasonable tutorial offered by freeCodeCamp here (there are countless resources on YouTube or in article form for all levels of git and GitHub knowledge):

 [YouTube: Git and GitHub For Beginners](https://www.youtube.com/watch?v=RGOj5yH7evk)